RumeelHussainbnb/CoreDAODocs/docs/Learn/core-concepts/satoshi-plus-consensus/components.md

 ### 2. **Delegated Proof of Stake (DPoS)**
 **Description:**
-DPoS allows CORE token holders to engage in the network's governance by staking their tokens with Validators.
+DPoS allows BTC and CORE token holders to engage in the network's governance by staking their tokens with Validators.
 This model promotes a more democratic and scalable consensus process compared to traditional PoW.

 **How it works:**
 - **Staking and Voting:** Token holders stake their CORE tokens with Validators, effectively voting for them to participate in the consensus process.
 The more tokens staked with a Validator, the greater their influence in validating transactions and creating new blocks.